 This server also provides the full keyring via anonymous rsync in the 'keyrings' module, e.g.:

 Note that updates through this server will not be immediately reflected in the keys returned by those mechanisms.

-The Debian keyring is maintained in a Git repository, which can be viewed at:
+The Debian keyring is maintained in a Git repository, which can be viewed or cloned at:

 See the www.debian.org for more information about the Debian Project.

 keyring.debian.org only deals with keys for Debian Developers.
 Please do not send add requests for your key if you are not an existing DD; the Debian Account Managers will submit the key add request for new developers when they successfully complete the NM process.